Membership

 Can I remain a member if I retire or leave the field of membership?

-Yes, you can remain a member and retain all rights and privileges if you are a retired employee.
+Yes, you can remain a member.
 Once a member always a member.

 Who may become a member?